Election-Tech-Initiative/electionguard-cpp/README.md

 The iOS build currently targets iPhone OS 12 but can be configured by modifying the Makefile

-Creates a fat binary for the simulator and targets a recent version of ios
+Creates a fat binary for the simulator and targets a recent version of iOS

 ```sh
 make build-ios